wp-plugins/gallery-bank/readme.txt

 Gallery Bank is a Wordpress Plugin designed to create elegant and beautiful gallery albums with images, videos using Grid Albums, List Albums, Individual Albums, Masonry Layouts and Thumbnail Layouts, Special Effects  & Animation Effects.

+###IMPORTANT: If you think you found a bug in Gallery Bank or have any problem or question concerning Gallery Bank, do not hesitate to contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

 Gallery Bank has become the **Best Plugin** in the world for WordPress sites to display images.
 It has been designed to provide easiness and simplicity to the end user.
 It is a very simple but fully loaded with 200+ features(**Premium Version**) Plugin.

 > #### **Live Demos**